Museumkaart - Museum Card Annual Pass

-The Museumkaart (museum card) is an annual discount card pass which gives unlimited free entry into almost 400 museums in Netherlands - including 34 museums in Amsterdam.
+The Museumkaart (museum card) is an annual membership card which gives unlimited free entry into over 400 museums in the Netherlands - including 40 museums in Amsterdam.

 When visiting a museum you simply present your card at the admission counter and they will scan the barcode on the back.
 Some museums will give you a printed ticket, others will just let you in.